Mars Attacks: Trading cards

-The Mars Attacks trading card series was created by Topps in 1962.
+The trading card series Mars Attacks was created by Topps in 1962.
 Product developer Len Brown, inspired by Wally Wood's cover for EC Comics' Weird Science #16, pitched the idea to Woody Gelman.
-Gelman and Brown created the story — with Brown writing the copy — and created rough sketches.
+Gelman and Brown created the story—with Brown writing the copy—and created rough sketches.
 They enlisted Wood to flesh out the sketches and Bob Powell to finish them.
-Norman Saunders painted most of the 55-card set (Maurice Blumenfeld painted 10 – 20% of them, but Saunders provided the finishing touches to all of the images).
+Norman Saunders painted most of the 55-card set (Maurice Blumenfeld painted 10–20% of them, but Saunders provided the finishing touches to all of the images).

 The cards, which sold for five cents per pack of five, were test marketed by Topps through the dummy corporation Bubbles, Inc. under the name Attack from Space.
 Sales were sufficient to expand the marketing and the name was changed to Mars Attacks.
 The cards sparked parental and community outrage over their graphic violence and implied sexuality.
 Topps responded initially by repainting 13 of the 55 cards to reduce the gore and sexuality.
-However, inquiries from a Connecticut district attorney caused Topps to halt production of the series altogether before the replacements could even be printed.
+However, inquiries from a district attorney in Connecticut about the content on the cards caused Topps to halt production of the series altogether before the replacements could even be printed.

 Adaptations and merchandising

-In 1984, the first official item was released since the original series appeared: a direct copy of the original series of 55 cards, plus a 56th card that reprinted the wrapper graphics, was released by Renata Galasso Inc. through an agreement with Topps.
+In 1980, the Mars Attacks Portfolio of Roughs was released by Darkstar Marketing as a limited edition of 1,200.
+It collected preliminary concept art by Wally Wood and Bob Powell that was used in the creation of the original Mars Attacks cards.

-In 1994, Topps re-released the cards as an expanded version titled Mars Attacks Archives, with the original 55 cards and 45 "New Visions" cards.
-The 45 new cards are further divided into a #0 card, three subsets ("The Unpublished 11" (with 11 cards)), "Mars Attacks: The Comics" (with 10 cards) and "Visions: New and Original" a.k.a.
-"New Visions" (with 22 cards)) and one card titled "Norm Saunders: A Self-Portrait".
-Twenty-one artists collaborated on the new cards, including Zina Saunders, the daughter of the original artist Norman Saunders.
-Topps Comics, in conjunction with the trading cards, issued a five-issue comic book miniseries based on the original 55 cards written by Keith Giffen and drawn by Charles Adlard.
-Topps Comics continued the story in an ongoing series that lasted seven issues, a one-shot special and three more miniseries.
-Wizard magazine and Topps Comics also published a #1/2 issue and an Ace Edition issue (#65).
+In 1984, one of the first official items was released since the original cards appeared: a direct copy of the original series of 55 cards, plus a 56th card that reprinted the wrapper graphics, was released by Renata Galasso Inc., through an agreement with Topps.

-In 1995, one year after the Archives series, Screamin' Productions and Topps released a tie-in set of eight Mars Attacks vinyl model kits with an accompanying series of eight new trading cards, each one inside one of the kits.
+In 1995, one year after the first of two expanded versions of the cards, Mars Attacks Archives, was released (see Further trading card series below), Screamin' Productions and Topps released a tie-in set of eight Mars Attacks vinyl model kits with an accompanying series of eight new trading cards, each one inside one of the kits.
 Bonus items that could be acquired by sending in proof-of-purchase certificates from all eight of the kits were two new nearly identical bonus cards (one oversized card with the Mars Attacks logo on the top of it and one regular-sized card without it) and a limited edition ninth vinyl model kit.